 Hotel Continental – This lovely hotel is located in the centre of Taormina within easy walking distance of the main piazza and the Greek theatre.
-They have a range of bright and comfortable rooms on offer, beautiful sea views from their on-site bar and they offer breakfast each morning.
-Click here to see their availability
+They have a range of bright and comfortable room, beautiful sea views from their on-site bar and they offer breakfast each morning.

 Not quite what you’re looking for?
-Click here to see browse more Taormina hotels!
+Click here to browse more Taormina hotels!